 - Male: 15-16, 17-18, 19-29, 30-39, 40-49 and 50 & over

 **Clydesdale class is for male racers weighing an absolute minimum of 200 pounds.
 All Clydesdale competitors must weigh in at race registration.
-Anyone weighing in at less than 210# must reweigh dressed in just bike shorts, socks and a t-shirt.
+Anyone weighing in at less than 210# must reweigh dressed in just bike shorts, socks and a t-shirt or jersey.
 Failure to weigh in or make weight will result in the racer being assigned to the appropriate age class with their category.

 Points for series overalls will be figured retroactively for up to two races for Junior and Citizen registrants, but only one race for all others!
 (To receive retroactive credit a competitor must write that they are requesting retroactive credit along with their number from the race(s) for which they are requesting retroactive credit on their series registration form).

 Series registrants are issued a plastic number plate to use throughout the current year of the series and pick-up their number plate at the WORS tent at their first WORS race of the year.